-The defendant is charged in [Count of] the indictment with mail fraud in violation of Section 1341 of Title 18 of the United States Code.
+The defendant is charged in [Count \\\\\ of] the indictment with mail fraud in violation of Section 1341 of Title 18 of the United States Code.
 For the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:

-First, the defendant knowingly [participated in] [devised] [intended to devise] a scheme or plan to defraud, or a scheme or plan for obtaining money or property by means of false or fraudulent pretenses, representations, or promises[, or omitted facts.]
+First, the defendant knowingly [participated in] [devised] [intended to devise] a scheme or plan to defraud for the purpose of obtaining money or property by means of false or fraudulent pretenses, representations, or promises[, or omitted facts.]
 [Deceitful statements of half-truths may constitute false or fraudulent representations];